-A straight tamping rod made with the metal of circular c/s is used to tamping the aggregate.
+A straight tamping rod made with the metal of circular c/s is used to tamp the aggregate.
 Rounded at the end.

 The following are the dimension of the rod:

-The oven used for drying the aggregates is well ventilated or it thermostatically controlled to maintain the temperature in the oven 100 to 110 °C.
+The oven used for drying the aggregates is well ventilated or is thermostatically controlled to maintain the temperature in the oven from 100 to 110 °C.

 Preparation of Aggregate Sample

-- The aggregate which uses for the sample is passed through the 12.5mm IS sieve and retain on the 10mm IS sieve.
+- The aggregate uses for the sample are passed through the 12.5mm IS sieve and retained on the 10mm IS sieve.

 - The aggregate which is retained on the 10mm sieve is dried in an oven for a time period of 4 hours at the oven temperature of 100 to 110º C.

-- The cylindrical measure use for the collection sample filled about 1/3 full with the aggregates and it tamped 25 stokes with help of the rounded end of the tamping rod.
+- The cylindrical measure used for the collection sample filled about 1/3 full with the aggregates and it tamped 25 stokes with help of the rounded end of the tamping rod.
 Further similar 1/3 quantity of aggregates are filled in it and again 25 stokes are given.
-Than measure finally filled to overflowing than apply 25 stokes again and the extra aggregates are removing form the measure with the help of the straight portion of the tamping rod.
+Then measure is finally filled to overflowing then apply 25 stokes again and the extra aggregates are removed from the measure with the help of the straight portion of the tamping rod.

 The Procedure of Impact Test of Aggregate

-- The impact machine is rest on the horizontal flat surface like the level plate, block, or floor without any packing.
+- The impact machine is rest on a horizontal flat surface like the level plate, block, or floor without any packing.
 So, the application of a hammer is straight and vertical.